IJIJI/WebKontrol/README.md

 <img src="img/admin_interface_2.png" width="400"/>

-In the admin interface there are three buttons and one input.
+In the admin interface, there are three buttons and one input.

-- **View:** Opens the current url in a new tab.
+- **View:** Opens the current URL in a new tab.
 - **Reload:** Reloads the browser on the WebKontrol instance.
 It also returns to the set URL.
-If you have navigated on the instance and then relaod it will return to the requested URL.
+If you have navigated on the puppet and then reload, it will return to the requested URL.
 - **View Internal Clock:** Opens the internal clock in a new tab.
-- **Internal Clock:** When pressed, fills the input with the link to the internal clock.
+- **Internal Clock:** When pressed, this fills the input with the link to the internal clock.
 - **Input:** Here you can enter the URL you wish to display on the WebKontrol instance.

 #### No connection